janetjoywilson/janetjoywilson.github.io/_posts/2016-09-23-books-and-brunch.md

 "As Alexandra Risen breathes life into an abandoned garden, she gives us a probing reflectoin on inner landscapes, lost roots and the restorative power of nature." - Plum Johnson, author of They Left Us Everything.

+Note: I read Alexandra's beautiful and moving memoir in two evenings.
+I will write about it in the Library section at a later date.

 ![trudeau Picture]({{ site.url }}/images/blog/trudeau.jpg)

 So.
 I was sitting at the authors' table as I said.
 I was introduced to Alexandre.
 I said hello.
 That was it.
 Then Ben got up and introduced Alexandre Trudeau.